 Private Health Insurance Options

 Not every school offers a plan, and not every university plan covers everything you need.
-If you want additional coverage or if your institution does not provide group insurance, several private insurers offer student health insurance in Canada designed for study permit holders.
+If you want additional coverage or if your institution does not provide group insurance, several private insurers offer plans designed for study permit holders.
 To understand how insurance fits into your overall budget, see our guide on how much money you need to study in Canada.

 Top Private Insurance Providers